 Did you know we have a team of amazing volunteers who act as the backbone of the SWCP, the true guardians of the Trail.

-Volunteers’ Week - the annual celebration of British volunteers (1st - 7th June) - and International Trails Day - the annual celebration of global long-distance footpaths on 5th June are the perfect time to introduce you to our rather brilliant volunteers, and with your help, raise £5,000 to support our growing volunteering programme.
+Volunteers’ Week - the annual celebration of British volunteers (1st - 7th June) - and World Trails Day - the annual celebration of global long-distance footpaths on 5th June are the perfect time to introduce you to our rather brilliant volunteers, and with your help, raise £5,000 to support our growing volunteering programme.

 Volunteers outnumber our staff team here at the Association by around 10 to 1, which should give you some idea of their impact on the Trail!
 In fact it was a group of volunteers that founded the Association back in 1973 to lobby for and help establish the National Trail in the first place.